xjpro/react-in-angularjs/README.md

   // imagine some React component with a change handler const onChange = () => {
     $scope.$apply(() => {
-      // $scope = AngularJS component scope, provided on a prop via react-in-angularjs todo.value = "new value"
+      // $scope = AngularJS component scope, provided on a prop todo.value = "new value"
     });
   };